What’s the Florida Debt Statute of Limitations? Know the Twists and Turns

 Impact of Statute of Limitations on Credit and Collection

 The statute of limitations on debt in Florida can significantly impact both credit and collection efforts.
 Generally, the time for a delinquent debt to stay on a credit report is 7.5 years.
 You may notice that is a longer period than Florida’s statute of limitations.
 So if you are following the math, it can be possible for a defaulted debt to stay on a credit report longer than it can be sued on.
-Therefore, it’s crucial for debtors to understand the implications of their actions on their credit and overall financial health.
+Therefore, debtors must understand the implications of their actions on their credit and overall financial health.

 An Expired Statute of Limitations Only Stops a Lawsuit from Starting